swirlai/swirl-search/docs/Azure.md

 | OpenAI API Key | Allows Swirl to connect to and use an OpenAI account via the API. |
 | App Admin User Email | The email of the user registering/deploying this application |

-* When all of the above steps are completed, click the "Review + create" tab.
+* When all of the above steps are completed, click into the "Review + create" tab and review your configuration.
+Click "Create" button to complete the setup and install Swirl!
 ![Azure Marketplace Confirm Screenshot](images/Azure_Marketplace-5.png)

 # Questions